RaniaImanV/HEP-PARAMs/README.md

 # Workflow

 ### Clean sections from EEG edf files.
 Selecting clean sections allows us to avoid obvious artefacts.
 Artefact correction is a "fine tuning" of this.
-Use CSV of edfs: format: FileLocation, start of clean section, end of clean section
+Use CSV of edfs: format: FileLocation, start of clean section, end of clean section.

 This is loaded by HEP-Params, and the edf is loaded as a raw object, which is trimmed to the clean section.
 All clean sections from a given edf are concatenated.
 These are then exported as a new EDF with a suffix "K" (for klean).

 ### Artefact correction